Scarface (1983 film): Box office

 Scarface was released theatrically in North America on December 9, 1983.
 The film earned $4.5 million from 996 theaters during its opening weekend, an average of $4,616 per theater, and ranking as the second-highest-grossing film of the weekend behind Sudden Impact ($9.6 million), which debuted the same weekend.
-It went on to earn $44.6 million in North America and $20.4 million from other markets, for a total of $65.1 million.
+It went on to earn $45.2 million in North America and $20.5 million from other markets, for a total of $65.7 million.

 This figure made Scarface the 16th highest-grossing film of 1983, and seventh highest grossing R-rated film in North America for 1983.
-It has since been given three re-releases in 2003, which featured a remastered film for the film's 20th anniversary, 2012, and 2014, bringing the total earned to $45.4 million domestically, for a total of $66 million worldwide.
+It has since been given three re-releases in 2003, which featured a remastered film for the film's 20th anniversary, 2012 and 2014, bringing the total earned to $45.4 million domestically, for a total of $66 million worldwide.
+Following subsequent re-releases, the film has grossed over $66.4 million.